 I started this collection of ramblings with A Message to my 5 year-old son Brandon.
-Now that my kid is halfway to nine and showing more insightfulness than I exhibited at the same age (eating 80’s-era Play-Doh probably did a bit to stunt my progress…), it’s time to tighten the tone of these notes.
+Now that my kid is halfway to nine and showing more insightfulness than I exhibited at the same age, it’s time to tighten the tone of these notes.
 In the past I wrote about being ridiculously happy and living fearlessly, but that’s stuff for a younger, goofier Brandon.
 Even though I feel more ignorant about the world than ever, I think I’ve still got a few things to tell my boy before he out-books me… also if I suddenly keel over of a heart attack, he’ll have a few words to remember me by.

 We had our first parent-teacher interview when our son was around two years old.
 During the interview, one of the teachers said something that has stuck with me since.